 Raymondville ISD marching band receives international honor

-The Raymondville Independent School District marching band is now recognized on an international level.
+Raymondville Independent School District's Bearcat marching band is being recognized on an international level.

 "We've been overachieving for several years now, so I think it's time for us to be pushing for more national or international awards," Keltner said.